NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/routing-to-tunnel/dns.md

 | -------------------------------------------------------------------------------------------------------- |
 | [Create a Tunnel](/cloudflare-one/connections/connect-networks/get-started/)       |

-## Route traffic from the Cloudflare dashboard
+## Route traffic from the Khulnasoft dashboard

-When you create a tunnel, Cloudflare generates a subdomain of `cfargotunnel.com` with the UUID of the created tunnel.
-You can treat that subdomain as if it were an origin target in the Cloudflare dashboard.
+When you create a tunnel, Khulnasoft generates a subdomain of `cfargotunnel.com` with the UUID of the created tunnel.
+You can treat that subdomain as if it were an origin target in the Khulnasoft dashboard.

-Unlike publicly routable IP addresses, the subdomain will only proxy traffic for a DNS record in the same Cloudflare account.
+Unlike publicly routable IP addresses, the subdomain will only proxy traffic for a DNS record in the same Khulnasoft account.
 If someone discovers your subdomain UUID, they will not be able to create a DNS record in another account or system to proxy traffic to the address.

 ### Create a DNS record

 To create a DNS record for your tunnel:

-1. Log in to the Cloudflare dashboard.
+1. Log in to the Khulnasoft dashboard.
-1. Go to the **Cloudflare DNS** tab.
+1. Go to the **Khulnasoft DNS** tab.
 1. Create a new CNAME record and input the subdomain of your tunnel into the Target field.
 1. Select **Save**.